 My Cherokee Great-Great Uncle, James Daniel Mulkey, who was Lewis’ older brother, also served with the Texas Rangers as a scout.
 Lieutenant James D. Mulkey served with Captain Fossett’s battalion of Texas Frontier Regiment in 1864-1865 and is even mentioned in a book called Early Settlers and Indian Fighters of Southwest Texas by A.J.
 Sowell, published in 1900.
 The chapter recalls the famous Indian Fight at Dove Creek in 1865.
 Both men and their brother, a medical doctor named William, were the sons of Colonel Jonathan Mulkey and his Cherokee wife, Mariah Ross.
 She was the youngest sister of Principal Chief John Ross.
 Mariah died on the Trail of Tears in Arkansas during the forced removal of Indians from their eastern homelands to Indian Territory, now Oklahoma.
-Chief Ross had won his case defending Cherokee rights in the Supreme Court but President Andrew Jackson refused to abide by it.
-Lewis walked the Trail of Tears in 1838 when he was just five years old.
-Chief Ross’ wife also died during the harsh winter walk.
-After Maria passed on, her oldest sister, Elizabeth Ross and her husband Jonathan Ross (no blood relation) raised the Mulkey children along with their five children at the “Murrell Home” in Park Hill, Oklahoma, near Tahlequah.
+Chief Ross had won his case in the Supreme Court defending Cherokee rights but President Andrew Jackson refused to obey the court’s decision.
+Cherokees lost their homes and possessions through federally sanctioned lotteries to white settlers.
+Just five years old, Lewis walked the Trail of Tears in 1838.
+Chief Ross’ wife, Elizabeth “Quatie” Ross, also died during the harsh winter walk after giving her coat to a cold child.
+Mariah’s oldest sister, Elizabeth Ross and her husband Jonathan Ross (no blood relation), raised the Mulkey children along with their five children at the “Murrell Home” in Park Hill, Oklahoma, near Tahlequah.
+Nearby, Chief Ross’ home called “Rose Hill” was later burned down by Union Rebels.
 Present day, the Murrell Home is a historical museum and offers tours of the mansion.
 The three Mulkey boys had only one sister, Mary Anna “Mollie” Mulkey, but she died in a fire at age 12 in 1845.

 Lewis Andrew Mulkey and his brother James Daniel Mulkey were Texas Rangers under the command of Captain William Tom, in a company on the Sabinal River.
 Captain John Tom, William’s father, was the executor for the Will of my Choctaw GX3Grandfather, Jeremiah “Jerry” Moses Goins, who came to Texas while it was a Republic in 1834.
 He is listed on the first census of Texas.
 After a rigorous genealogical examination of records, I have recently been accepted by The Daughters of the Republic of Texas to pay his legacy forward.
 Jeremiah married Sarafina Charity Drake.
 In Texas census taken, Jeremiah Goins and his family were listed at various times as Negro, Mulatto, and Yellow.
 Both he and his wife’s ancestors had been referenced as “Free People of Color,” although all the Goins kin always claimed to be Choctaw originating from Mississippi.
 Jerry’s daughter, Adeline Goins, married Lewis A. Mulkey.
 Lewis and she had ten children together.
 His brother Jim married Elizabeth Cleveland Joy.
 They had eight children.